-From time to time, the Fund may have a concentration of several shareholder accounts holding a significant percentage of shares outstanding.
+From time to time, a Fund may have a concentration of several shareholder accounts holding a significant percentage of shares outstanding.
 Investment activities of these shareholders could have a material impact on the Fund.

-At October 31, 2023, 14% of the outstanding shares of the Fund was held by other affiliated DWS funds shareholder accounts as a cash management vehicle for the cash collateral received in connection with the securities lending program of the DWS family of funds.
+At October 31, 2023, 14% of the outstanding shares of DWS Government & Agency Securities Portfolio was held by other affiliated DWS funds shareholder accounts as a cash management vehicle for the cash collateral received in connection with the securities lending program of the DWS family of funds.

-F. Money Market Fund Investments and Yield
+Money Market Fund Investments and Yield